On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: Introduction

 \end{definition}

-A complex unit gain graph is represented by its \emph{adjacency matrix}, which is defined to be a Hermitian matrix whose off-diagonal entries are the gains of each oriented edge.
+A complex unit gain graph has an associated \emph{Hermitian adjacency matrix}, which is defined to be a Hermitian matrix whose off-diagonal entries are the gains of each oriented edge.
 Its characteristic polynomial is called the \emph{characteristic polynomial} of the corresponding graph.

 \begin{definition} The \emph{Hermitian adjacency matrix} of $\Phi$, denoted $A(\Phi)$, is a Hermitian complex matrix defined as

 \end{definition}